 CIOs need to be comfortable with both ends of the spectrum.
 At one moment, they may be working on a disaster recovery project with their team, and in the next moment, they could be sitting next to the CEO working on the business plan.
 What people don’t often realize is that success with the low-profile projects, such as higher network bandwidth, helps you earn the trust and credibility needed to gain a seat at the table with the rest of the business executives.

 Establishing a governance framework helps IT to identify and prioritize projects across major business initiatives and processes.
 Due to the very nature of their jobs, CIOs inherit many projects because of partnering with their business peers.
 Documenting the objectives in the form of a strategic plan will help you describe how IT contributes to organizational strategy.
-IT should be more integration focused rather than re-inventing the wheel with most custom development that takes place.
+IT should be more integration-focused rather than re-inventing the wheel with most custom development that takes place.

 Reimagine the Future – Business-IT Partnership

-According to the latest Business Technology survey, When IT organizations play a partner role, actively collaborating and co-operating with the business to shape an overall Business Strategy and effectively leverage Technology.
+According to the latest Business Technology survey, When IT organizations play a partner role, actively collaborate and co-operate with the business to shape an overall Business Strategy and effectively leverage Technology.
 Perform better on several dimensions, including the delivery of core services and the creation of a healthy organizational culture from both the business side and the IT function, believe the IT organization should be a partner to the business, that IT should play that role today.

-This will also increase the pressor on IT with the growth of external IT Services such as Cloud offerings and Infrastructure as a Service) and digitalization is the top priority now.
+This will also increase the pressure on IT with the growth of external IT Services such as Cloud offerings and Infrastructure as a Service) and digitalization is the top priority now.
 With digital initiatives, when IT plays a very important role are further along in both implementation and achieving Business impact and co-create the Business Value.
-In this case, IT should re-shape the governance model and re-structure the organization to have an efficient partnership with the business and play the key important role today.
+In this case, IT should re-shape the governance model and re-structure the organization to have an efficient partnership with the business and play a key important role today.

 Does Business executives believe that IT works as a Business Partner?